Subhanaman/spotify/README.md

 # Spotify-Clone

-As part of learning to code,I completed a project that involved creating a basic Spotify clone using HTML, CSS, and JavaScript.
-This project was designed to showcase my skills in front-end web development.It is a responsive and user-friendly web application that allows users to play music.I used HTML and CSS to design and style the interface, and I implemented JavaScript to handle user input and interaction such as basic playback controls -play, pause, and next.I also gained experience working with version control tools such as Git and GitHub.
+As a frount-end-developer, I have completed a user-friendly, simple and easy spotify clone that displays ten non-copyrighted songs that can be easily be played and paused.I have made this to develope my skills in frount-end-developing and as a project to work upon.
+It can be imporve and I am open for advice.
+This contains html, css, and java script coding.

 ## Tech-Stack-